Introduction to Databases and an Example of a Data Table

 All four data values make up one record.
 It corresponds to a row of the table.
 Therefore, the data values on the first-row form one record, while the selected data values regarding purchase number 2, form another record.
 The terms row and record can be used interchangeably.

 Besides the rows, you can see the data is separated into four columns, or fields.
 A field is a column in our example of a data table containing specific information about every record in the table.
-It doesn’t matter if they are 10, 10 thousand, or 10 million or if they have a certain purchase number, date of purchase, customer ID, and item information.
+It doesn’t matter if they are 10, 10 thousand, or 10 million; or if they have a certain purchase number, date of purchase, customer ID, and item information.

 Stored Tabular Data

-When the data you have is organized into rows and columns, this means you are dealing with stored tabular data.
+When the data you have is organized into rows and columns, you are dealing with stored tabular data.
 This is important to mention because you will often see in the literature that database management relates to data stored in tabular form.

 Reference to Other Tables